Stocks Savaged As China Retaliation To Trump Tariffs Fans Trade War - UrduPoint

 Stocks Savaged As China Retaliation To Trump Tariffs Fans Trade War

-Trading floors were overcome by a wave of selling as investors fled to the hills, with Hong Kong's loss of 12 percent its worst in more than 16 years, while Taipei tanked more than nine percent and Tokyo more than seven percent.
+Trading floors were overcome by a wave of selling as investors fled to the hills, with Hong Kong's loss of 13 percent its worst in nearly three decades, while Frankfurt dived 10 percent, Taipei 9.7 percent and Tokyo almost eight percent.

-Futures for Wall Street's markets were also taking another drubbing, while concerns about the impact on demand also saw commodities slump.
+Futures for Wall Street's markets were also taking another drubbing, while commodities slumped.

 But after Asian markets closed on Friday, China said it would impose retaliatory levies of 34 percent on all US goods from April 10.